inveniosoftware/docs-invenio-rdm/docs/reference/cli.md

 Lock Python dependencies.

+This creates a lock file depending on your python package manager: `uv.lock` if using `uv` and `Pipfile.lock` if using `pipenv`.
-This creates a `Pipfile.lock` in your instance with hashes and versions of all Python packages.
+It contains hashes and versions of all Python packages.
 This ensures you have reproducible builds, and that you don't risk having new patch-level versions of third-party Python packages break your build.

 **Options**